 The connection between citizens and their government is strengthened when the public has ample opportunity to have their concerns heard by the legislature.

-The primary functions of the Legislative Assembly are to enact new laws and revise existing ones relating to the health, education and general welfare of Oregonians, and to make decisions that keep the state in good economic and environmental condition.
+The primary functions of the Legislature are to enact new laws and revise existing ones relating to the health, education and general welfare of all Oregonians, and to make decisions that keep the state in good economic and environmental condition.
 An informal, but highly significant, function is to provide a forum for resolution of group conflicts and expressions of public grievances.
-This public/legislative interaction frequently occurs without enactment of any new laws.

-In addition to enacting laws, setting public policy, and administering the state’s budget, legislators review administrative rules drafted by state agencies.
-An additional responsibility is the Senate’s confirmation of certain executive appointments made by the Governor.
+In addition to enacting laws, setting public policy, and administering the state’s budget, legislators review administrative rules drafted by state agencies, and in the Senate, confirm certain executive appointments made by the Governor.

 Students - Looking for an up-close experience at your Oregon State Capitol?

 Learn about Oregon's legislative process and rich history as an Honorary Page.
 Programs are offered by both the Oregon Senate and the House of Representatives.

 The Oregon Legislature freely provides the legislative measure, committee, and legislative member data used in the Oregon Legislative Information System (OLIS) to the public in an Open Data Protocol (OData) API.
 Learn more.

 The staff of the Oregon Legislature cannot respond to public requests for legal advice.
 To understand and protect your legal rights, consult your private

 For reference assistance, questions about the legislature, legislative process, or other government agencies, please email firstname.lastname@example.org, or call 1-800-332-2313.